kylemwhite/isc/README.md

 ### Files
 There are currently 5 files: types.d.ts, classes.d.ts, objects.d.ts, interfaces.d.ts and index.d.ts.
 The library is broken up this way because it is so large and it seemed a good way to break things up.
 As more classes and methods are generated, it might need to be broken up even further to keep the file sizes manageable.

-### Interfaces
+### TypeScript Interfaces
 For each SmartClient class (classes inherit from Class (usually), objects do not), there are three interfaces defined: *ClassName*, *ClassName*Static and *ClassName*Props.

 * *ClassName*: This interface defines the properties and methods of an instance of the class (what SmartClient calls **Instance APIs**).
 Example: __Label__
+* *ClassName*Props: This interface defines all of the instance methods (for overriding) and all of the instance properties that are marked with the I flag.
+All methods and properties are defined as optional.
 * *ClassName*Static: This interface defines the properties and methods of the static class (what SmartClient calls **Class APIs**).
 Example: __LabelStatic__ which is what __isc.Label__ is.
-* *ClassName*Props: This interface defines all of the instance methods (for overriding) and all of the instance properties that are marked with the I flag.
-All methods and properties are defined as optional.

  The static .create() methods are all inherited from ClassStatic.create(), defined as:

 ```TypeScript
 export interface ClassStatic<T, P>  {